New Player Information

 Timetable: Teams are finalized by March and coaches will notify their teams.
 Practices begin in March based on field availability.
 League games start after Spring Break and run through early June.
 Some teams may play at out of town tournaments for 1 to 2 days on a weekend; this is based on the coaches and/or parents preferences.
 All SYL teams will play at the local Spokane Laxfest which is held at the Spokane Polo Fields in late May.

 Practices & Games: Team practices are held 2-3 days per week depending on the team.
 Location will be in your area of town.
 Your team coach will notify you of practice dates, times, and location.
-Most games will be held at the Spokane Polo Fields, which is west of Spokane off of Highway 2.
 Game days will be either Wednesday evening or Sunday afternoons.

 Equipment/Uniforms: Please see the Required Equipment link for more details.
 Players will provide their equipment.
 SYL provides a uniform which will be returned at the end of the season.